 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- Very bad and sometimes deadly bleeding problems have happened with apixaban.
-Talk with the doctor.
+- Severe and sometimes deadly bleeding problems have happened with apixaban.

 - If you fall or hurt yourself, or if you hit your head, call your doctor right away.
 Talk with your doctor even if you feel fine.